ejagojo/ejagojo/README.md

 Currently, I’m working on an exciting project called **KyMo**, a social networking platform aimed at bringing individuals and teams closer together.
 The future looks bright, and I can’t wait to see where this journey takes us!

 When I’m not coding or lifting, you can find me gaming, playing basketball, or just enjoying life.
-I like to keep things laid-back and modern—think skibidi, not dad jokes.

 Feel free to reach out if you want to connect or collaborate.
 Let's build something amazing together!